VVS Diamonds Buying Guide, Pros & Cons, Prices

 As for color, white diamonds are graded within the D (colorless) to Z range (light yellow).
 D is completely colorless, while E and F are almost colorless.
 These stones are among the rarest and most expensive white diamonds.

-When it comes to clarity grades, they concern the level of inclusions or "flaws" in a diamond.
+After Cut and Color, VVS diamonds fall under clarity.
+Clarity grades concern the level of inclusions or "flaws" in a diamond.
 The fewer the inclusions and flaws, the better the clarity grade.

 VVS diamonds (Very Very Slightly Included) mean the diamond has tiny inclusions, invisible to the naked eye.
 These inclusions are difficult to see under 10x magnification.